What is a Whistleblower Lawsuit?

 - The qui tam claim falls within the applicable statute of limitations.

-If your potential case covers all of these bases, it’s time to hire a qui tam lawyer.
+If your potential False Claims Act qui tam suit covers all of these bases, it’s time to hire a qui tam lawyer.
 The whistleblower system is complicated, so you want to make sure you hire someone with experience who will help you navigate.

-You also want to ensure that your attorney plans to play an active role in your qui tam lawsuit after your case has been filed.
+You also want to ensure that your attorney plans to play an active role in your False Claims Act qui tam lawsuit after your case has been filed.
 Since you are a party to the lawsuit, your attorney should expect to participate in and contribute to all litigation plans.

-It’s also important to remember not to discuss your lawsuit with anyone other than your attorney.
+It’s also important to remember not to discuss your qui tam suit with anyone other than your attorney.
 Under the FCA, your complaint will remain under seal for 60 days.
 This allows the government to investigate your claim without anyone knowing about it.
 The seal applies to you as well, and if you discuss it with anyone besides your lawyer, the case may be dismissed.

 After the investigation period, the government will decide whether to pursue your case.
 As long as you meet the four criteria listed above, there is a good chance your claim will be pursued.
 By law, the whistleblower’s share of any recovery is typically between 15% and 30%.